nisaacdz/yuxi/README.md

       // ... other options
     });
     ```
+    _Client-side example (spectator):_
+    ```javascript
+    const tournamentId = "your_tournament_id";
+    const socket = io(namespaceUrl, {
+      query: { id: tournamentId, spectator: "true" },
+      // ... other options
+    });
+    ```

 4.  **Error Handling**
-    All payloads for `:failure` events are of the type `WsFailurePayload` which contains error code and message.
+    All payloads for `:failure` events are of the type `WsFailurePayload`, containing an error code and message.
+For events where a spectator's socket has no server-side listener, client-side requests for such events will not receive an application-level `eventName:success` or `eventName:failure` response, potentially resulting in a client-side timeout if a response is awaited.

 ---